 Even with the application of these limitations, calculated k values may exhibit some fluctuations.
-Therefore, for each coverage, the credibility parameters k and k_c (k applies to the state, while there is k_c for each county)

-are limited by the imposition of a maximum value and a minimum value.
-When the calculated value was less than the minimum, the value of the parameter was set equal to that minimum.2 When the calculated value was more than the maximum value, the value of the parameter was set equal to the maximum value.
+Therefore, for each coverage, the credibility parameters k and $k_c$ (k applies to the state, while there is a $k_c$ for each county) are limited by the imposition of a maximum value and a minimum value.
+When the calculated value was less than the minimum, the value of the parameter was set equal to that minimum.
+When the calculated value was more than the maximum value, the value of the parameter was set equal to the maximum value.

-The choice of maximum and minimum values for k and k{C} involves the use of some actuarial judgment, although tests indicated that the resulting combined indices for towns are relatively insensitive to these choices.
+The choice of maximum and minimum values for k and $k_c$ involves the use of some actuarial judgment, although tests indicated that the resulting combined indices for towns are relatively insensitive to these choices.
 A maximum value of 2500 claims and a minimum value of 100 claims were used for all coverages.
-The resulting values of k and k{C} which were used in the latest territory review are displayed in Exhibit A5, Page 1.
+The resulting values of k and $k_c$ which were used in the latest territory review are displayed in Exhibit 11.

-$^{^2}$ In certain cases, the calculated value of the parameter $k{\rm C}$ was a large negative number.
+&lt;sup>35 In certain cases, the calculated value of the parameter $k_c$ was a large negative number.
 This occurred when the calculated denominator was negative because the observed variations of the average claim costs between the towns within a county were small relative to the observed variation of the average claim costs within the individual towns from year to year.
 (For the overall k this would have occurred if the observed variations of the average claim costs between the different counties were small relative to the observed variation within a county from year to year.)
-This case was treated as an extension of the case where the calculated denominator was a very small positive quantity, and the calculated parameter was negative, its value was set equal to the chosen maximum value.
+This case was treated as an extension of the case where the calculated denominator was a very small positive quantity, and the calculated parameter was a very large positive quantity.
+Thus in those cases where the calculated parameter was negative, its value was set equal to the ,chosen maximum value.
 This choice has the appropriate effect on credibilities: it will assign less credibility to the towns within a county and more to the county.